-\paragraph{Stability during training} To compare the stability of MSG-ProGAN with ProGANs during training, we measure the changes in the generated samples for the same fixed latent points as iterations progress (CelebA-HQ dataset).
-This method was introduced by \cite{ema2019} as a way to measure stability during training, which is quantified by calculating the mean squared error between two consecutive samples.
+\paragraph{Stability during training} To compare the stability of MSG-ProGAN with ProGANs during training, we measure the changes in the generated samples for the same fixed latent points as iterations progress (on CelebA-HQ dataset).
+This method was introduced by \cite{ema2019} as a way to measure stability during training, which we quantify by calculating the mean squared error between two consecutive samples.
 Figure \ref{fig:stability} shows that while ProGANs tends towards convergence (making less changes) for lower resolutions only, MSG-ProGAN shows the same convergence trait for all the resolutions.
-The training epochs for the ProGANs take place in sequence over each resolution, whereas for the MSG-ProGAN they are simultaneous (Fig.\ref{fig:trainingvisualization}).
+The training epochs for the ProGANs take place in sequence over each resolution, whereas for the MSG-ProGAN they are simultaneous (Fig. \ref{fig:trainingvisualization}).
 While not necessary for generating good results, methods with high stability can be advantageous in that it is easier to get a reasonable estimate for how the final result will look by visualizing snapshots during training, which can help when training jobs take on the order of days to weeks.

-\paragraph{Robustness to learning rate} It has been observed by prior work\cite{improvedGAN2016, alexiaRelativism2018, metz2016unrolled, mescheder2018training} and also our experience, that convergence of GANs during training is very heavily dependant on the choice of hyperparameters, in particular, learning rate plays a key role.
-To validate the robustness of MSG-ProGAN to hyperparameter changes, we trained our network with four different learning rates (0.001, 0.003, 0.005 and 0.01) for the CIFAR-10 dataset (Table.~\ref{table:1}).
-We can see that all four models converge, producing sensible images and similar inception scores, even with large changes in learning rate.
+\paragraph{Robustness to learning rate} It has been observed by prior work~\cite{improvedGAN2016, alexiaRelativism2018, metz2016unrolled, mescheder2018training} and also our experience, that convergence of GANs during training is very heavily dependant on the choice of hyperparameters, in particular, learning rate.
+To validate the robustness of MSG-ProGAN, we trained our network with four different learning rates (0.001, 0.003, 0.005 and 0.01) for the CIFAR-10 dataset (Table.~\ref{table:1}).
+We can see that all of our four models converge, producing sensible images and similar inception scores, even with large changes in learning rate.
 Robust training schemes are significant as they indicate how easily a method can be generalized to unseen datasets.